powersync-ja/powersync-sqlite-core/RELEASING.md

 1. Create a draft GitHub release.
 2. Build the xcframework for iOS and macOS, and upload to GitHub (attached to the above release).
-3. Publish the cocoapod for iOS and macOS.
-4. Build and publish an Android aar to Sonatype staging.
+3. Build and publish an Android aar to Sonatype staging.

 Once that is done, go to the Maven staging repository, and "Close", wait, and "Release" the
 repository: